V-Kleio/Breaking-Bunny/README.md

 ## Instalation

-You can download the game in the release section.
+You can download the game in the release section or fork this repository.

 ## Contribution